How to Make a Cartoon: A Complete Production Guide

 - Your team already has specialist coverage: not just design, but animation, editing, and direction

-- The brand changes constantly: internal proximity can help when messaging shifts fast
+- The brand shifts constantly: internal proximity helps when messaging moves fast

 - You need close daily iteration: especially on product marketing or founder-led content

-Even then, internal production can become brittle if one person owns too much of the workflow.
+Even then, internal production gets brittle when one person owns too much of the workflow, and that person eventually takes a vacation.

 When outside support is the smarter move

-Partnerships make more sense when the bottleneck is operational, not conceptual.
-If your team knows what it wants but can’t reliably script, design, animate, revise, and version content at a steady pace, outside support becomes a production decision, not a luxury.
+Partnerships make more sense when the bottleneck is operational rather than conceptual.
+If your team knows what it wants but cannot reliably script, design, animate, revise, and version at a steady pace, outside support becomes a production decision instead of a luxury.
+That is especially true when you need:

 - Multiple formats from one core asset